 Return unwanted medications to a safe disposal take-back program.
 Many police departments and pharmacies across WA State sponsor medication take-back programs:

 If you can’t access an official disposal site, this is a “last resort” method to throw medications in the garbage:

 - Keep the medicine in its original childproof and watertight bottle.

 - To deter any use, add some kitty litter or coffee grounds to the bottle and tape the bottle shut.

 - Place the bottle in a sealable bag, and then inside in a non-clear container so the contents cannot be seen.

 - Put the container in the garbage, not in the recycling bin.

 To learn more about safe storage and disposal of medicines:

-Some counties in Washington State are enacting “prescription stewardship” programs to collect and safely dispose of unwanted medicines.
-These models require drug manufacturers who sell medicines for residential use within the county to fund and operate secure medicine drop-off locations at pharmacies and law enforcement offices throughout the county.
+Washington State’s pharmaceutical stewardship law, HB 1047, creates a program to fund the safe disposal of medications in the state.
+Drug manufacturers who sell medicines for residential use will be required to fund and operate secure medicine drop-off locations at pharmacies and law enforcement offices throughout the county.

 Prevention for youth